Complete families of smooth space curves and strong semistability: Constructing strongly semistable vector bundles

-\begin{thm} Let $C$ be a smooth curve endowed with a degree $d$ line bundle $\mathcal{L}$ whose sections embed $C$ in $\mathbb{P}^{k-1}$ as a projectively normal curve.
-Using Theorem \ref{HNfort}, choose a finite morphism of degree $e$ from a smooth curve $f:C'\to C$ such that $f^{*}\Syz_C(\mathcal{L})$ has a strong Harder-Narasimhan filtration.
+\begin{thm}[Brenner, Trivedi] Let $C$ be a smooth curve endowed with a degree $d$ line bundle $\mathcal{L}$ whose sections embed $C$ in $\mathbb{P}^{k-1}$ as a projectively normal curve.
+Using Theorem \ref{HNfort}, choose a finite morphism of degree $e$ from a smooth curve $f:C'\to C$ such that the Harder-Narasimhan filtration of $f^{*}\Syz_C(\mathcal{L})$ is strong.
 Let $r_i$ and $e\delta_i$ be the ranks and degrees of the graded pieces of this filtration (so that $r_i$ and $\delta_i$ are independent of $f$).
 Then:

 \end{thm}

 Applying this theorem using Corollary \ref{coross} and Proposition \ref{unstable}, we get: